 following good programming principles will massively improve your ability to write good reusable, extendable tests

 This has been an obsession of mine over the last few years.
-See my blog that covers some of the aspects I feel extremely strongly about with regard to automation standards.
+See my blog which covers some of the aspects I feel extremely strongly about with regard to automation standards.

 Reusability & Documentation